Review on Plantation House Hotel and Restaurant

 Other options could include hot-and-sour Thai sea bass with mango, coriander and coconut salsa, tournedos of South Devon fillet steak with port wine, mustard and garlic jus, plus desserts like strawberry pannacotta with raspberry Cassis compote and tuile biscuits.

-Plantation House Hotel is also featured in: Michelin Guide, Good Food Guide
+Plantation House Hotel and Restaurant is also featured in: Michelin Guide, Good Food Guide, AA Guide

 Restaurant reviewed by Jenny McGregorRate this Restaurant